Seth-David-Kay/LLM_GUI/README.md

  Add loading response animation
  Add threading so no wheel of doom plays but animation does Add a reset file button -- a little x next to each file selected that will remove it

+ Create a seperate dynamic gui -- if image, llava, if text, llama2